Frequently Asked Questions

 19. What should I do to accept an offer or a conditional offer?

-indicate your acceptance and settle the initial fee or tuition fee before the "last day for payment" shown in the Notice of Offer; and
+indicate your acceptance and settle the initial fee before the "last day for payment" shown in the first debit note of your Notice of Offer;

 register at PolyU on the programme registration date as indicated on the Notice of Offer.
 (For conditional offer, you need to complete the procedures of meeting the conditions stated in the Notice of Offer before you come to register.)